Caglar, L.R., Mediano, P., & Lin, B. (2026).

 Caglar, L.R.*, Corbo, J.*, Erkat, O.B., Polack, P.-O. (2025).

-#manifold-capacity #representational-geometry #dimensionality #visual-cortex #orientation-discrimination #mice #two-photon-calcium-imaging
+#manifold-capacity #representational-geometry #dimensionality #learning #visual-cortex #orientation-discrimination #mice #two-photon-calcium-imaging

-Caglar, L.R.*, Walbrin, J., Almeida, J., Mahon, B. (2024).
-In Revision.
+Caglar, L.R., Walbrin, J., Akwayena, E., Almeida, J., Mahon, B. (2025).

 [paper] [repository]